sheryjebu/introduction-to-oop/JavaScript/activity_3.md

 ## Exercise 3.4 - Run your console application

-- Add the following code to the `main` method in the `program.cs` file beneath your code from Activity 2.
+- Add the following code beneath your code from Activity 2.

 ```JavaScript